Essential dimension via prismatic cohomology: Introduction

 provided $p$ satisfies the following conditions if $X$ is not a tube domain: \begin{itemize} \item If $X$ is of classical type, then $p > \frac{3}{2}\dim X.$ \item If $X$ is of type $E_6$, then $p$ is sufficiently large. \end{itemize} \end{ithm}

 Note that for {\em any} irreducible Hermitian domain there are many examples where Theorem~\ref{ithm:locsym} applies.
 Our results actually apply to many examples of quotients of {\it reducible} Hermitian domains by irreducible lattices, for example the case of Hilbert modular varieties.
 See Lemma \ref{lem:rationalcocharacter} and the discussion in \ref{para:rationalcocharacter}.
+The study of the ($p$-)incompressibility of congruence covers goes back to work of Klein \cite{KleinLetter,KleinAbel}, and our results here add to a recent body of work \cite{FKW,FS,FKW2,BF}, and prove new cases of \cite[Conjecture 1]{BF} in the context of locally symmetric varieties.

 Theorem \ref{ithm:locsym} is {\em not} proved directly using our results on characteristic classes.
-Rather, we relate principal $p$-congruence covers to the covers of torus torsors over abelian varieties, with covering group a generalized mod $p$ Heisenberg group mentioned above, and we then apply our results about these latter covers.
+Rather, we relate principal $p$-congruence covers to the covers of torus torsors over abelian varieties, with covering group a generalized mod $p$ Heisenberg group mentioned above, and we then apply our results about the latter covers.
 The connection between these two kinds of covers makes use of the theory of toroidal compactifications of Shimura varieties.

 We remark that when $X$ {\em is} a tube domain, the corresponding torus torsor is just a torus; the abelian variety is $0$-dimensional.
 In this case, one does not need our results on characteristic classes (this is why there is no restriction on $p$ in this case).
 The theorem can be deduced from a result of Burda \cite{Burda} on coverings of tori.
-The result when $X$ is a tube domain has also been proven by Brosnan-Fakhruddin \cite{BF}, who used the fixed-point method instead of Burda's results.
+The result when $X$ is a tube domain has also been independently proven by Brosnan-Fakhruddin \cite{BF}, who used the fixed-point method instead of Burda's results.

 The conditions on $G$ and $p$ in Theorem \ref{ithm:locsym} are completely different from those considered in \cite{FKW,FS}.
-For example, in many cases when the results of {\it loc.~cit.~}apply, they give $p$-incompressibility not for almost all primes, but only for an explicit set of primes of positive density.
+For example, in many cases when the results of {\it loc.~cit.~}apply, they give $p$-incompressibility not for sufficiently large primes, but only for an explicit set of primes of positive density.
 They are also restricted to groups of classical type.
 On the other hand, proper varieties pose no special problem for these results, whereas they cannot be handled by Theorem \ref{ithm:locsym}.
 This also shows, that one should not expect the bounds on $p$ in Theorem \ref{ithm:locsym} to be sharp, as there are also many cases which are covered by {\it both} Theorem \ref{ithm:locsym} and \cite{FKW,FS}, but where the latter results impose no similar lower bound on $p.$